persadaditya/world_news_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is about news app from around the world.
+Data is from [news-api](https://newsapi.org) and design is inspired from [dribble: purrweb UI](https://dribbble.com/shots/14607543-Newsfeed-App-Design)

+this project is my exercise going with flutter

+### Flutter Documentation
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)